 How to Answer:

-Break down the market by patient population, geography, and pricing.
+When facing tough investor questions in biotech fundraising, break down the market by patient population, geography, and pricing.

 “There are 200,000 new cases annually in the US and EU, with a projected market size of $1.2 billion.
 Our key differentiator is the ability to treat patients who have failed first-line therapy, which represents 30% of this market.
 We have strong KOL support and a reimbursement plan in place.”